HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 ### Woodburn Studio demo site (9.5)

 === "Containers"
-    The Woodburn Studio demo site in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+    The Woodburn Studio demo site in HCL DX was deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

 === "On-Premises"
-    The Woodburn Studio demo site in HCL DX has been deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+    The Woodburn Studio demo site in HCL DX was deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U